GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_quality.md

 ![Overall accuracy of DEA Land Cover is 80%.
 2010 accuracy is 82% and 2015 accuracy is 78%.](/_files/land_cover/table2-overall-accuracy-dea-lc.PNG)

-Table 4 contains per-class accuracy information.
-'Precision' refers to the ability of a classification model to return only relevant instances.
-'Recall' refers to the ability to identify all relevant instances.
-The 'F1 score' is a combination of precision and recall and an overall measure of accuracy.
-Classes such as artificial surfaces, natural aquatic vegetation, and water had high accuracies.
-Classifying cultivated terrestrial vegetation and bare surfaces was challenging and accuracies were the lowest of the six classes presented here.
+The results, shown in Table 4, indicate that where assessors could identify a predominant land cover (i.e., not 'mixed' pixels or 'unsure'), there was 75% agreement among all assessors.
+Table 4 also provides per-class accuracy information.
+'Precision' refers to the ability of a classification model to return only relevant instances, while 'Recall' refers to the ability to identify all relevant instances.
+The 'F1 score' combines precision and recall to provide an overall measure of accuracy.
+Classes such as artificial surfaces, natural aquatic vegetation, and water exhibited high accuracies.
+However, classifying cultivated terrestrial vegetation and bare surfaces proved challenging, resulting in the lowest accuracies among the six classes presented.

 <figure>
     <figcaption>Table 4 (below).
 Per-class accuracy information for DEA Land Cover.</figcaption>